Toggle: English / Spanish

-Most patients who have noncancerous tumors that are removed with surgery are still alive after 5 years.
-The tumors come back in less than 10% of these patients.
+Most people who have noncancerous tumors that are removed with surgery are still alive after 5 years.
+The tumors come back in some people.
 Levels of the hormones norepinephrine and epinephrine return to normal after surgery.

 When to Contact a Medical Professional

 - Have symptoms of pheochromocytoma, such as headache, sweating, and palpitations